OUR VALUES, GOALS, & WHAT WE AIM TO ACHIEVE

 - Sit the gallery for a 5-hour period.

-Each member commits to keeping the gallery open during open hours Fri-Sun 12-5pm for 6 weekends each cycle.
+Each member commits to keeping the gallery open during open hours Sat-Sun 12-5 PM for at least 5 gallery shifts each cycle.
 Opening and closing on time is essential.
-Gallery sitting weekends are assigned by a lottery system, and members may trade.
 Members unable to sit for scheduled days/weekends must provide a substitute.
 If you need to pay someone, the rate is $15 per hr or $75 per day.

-Install must be complete by First Saturday at 6pm for the opening reception.
-If your install is completed early, you may open your exhibition that Saturday from 12-5pm.
+Install must be complete by 6 PM for the opening reception.
+If your install is completed early, you may open your exhibition that Saturday from 12-5 PM.
 Your exhibition must remain up and open to the public for the entirety of your month.
-After open gallery hours on the last Sunday at 5pm when your exhibition is complete, deinstall in the allowed timeframe and return the gallery to its original state (spackle, sand, paint, sweep, and remove door vinyl).
+After open gallery hours on the last Sunday at 5 PM when your exhibition is complete, deinstall in the allowed timeframe and return the gallery to its original state (spackle, sand, paint, sweep, and remove door vinyl).

 Carnation is a community, and it’s important that we all get together as a group on a monthly basis throughout the exhibition cycle in order to keep our community of artists engaged and connected among each other.